iljaasdhonre/Assignment_7_Pokemon_Trainer/README.md

 - Login by any username you like.
 - Catch the pokemon on the Pokemons page.
-- You pokemon are stored in the My trainer page.
+- Your pokemon are stored on the My collection page.
-- By clicking on the 'Set this pokemon free' your pokemon will be released.
+- By clicking on the 'Free pokemon' button your pokemon will be released.
 - ENJOY!

 ## Contributors